Phoenix Rousiamanis

 Screenshot 2022-10-22 at 12.06.38.png

 Phoenix Rousiamanis is a composer of instrumental and electronic music, a songwriter and a performer.
 She usually composes around themes of folklore, queerness, nostalgia and magic and she is interested in creating genre-defying music that finds beauty in dark, violent and uncomfortable contexts.
+Her involvement in the trans community, interest in ballroom culture, voguing and activism are also integral in her artistic practice.

 Works